NextronSystems/asgard-manual/usage/administration.rst

 For more details please refer to the `THOR manual <https://thor-manual.nextron-systems.com/en/latest/>`_.
 Only use the scan templates if you want to deviate from the default for a reason.

 Scan templates are protected from being modified by ASGARD users without the "Manage Scan Templates"-permission and can also be restricted from being used by ASGARD users in case the flag "ForceStandardArgs" is set for this user.
-(See section :ref:`User Management<usage/administration:User Management>` for details).
+(See section :ref:`usage/administration:User Management` for details).

 By clicking the ``Import Scan Template`` button you can import a previously exported scan template.